Most Popilar Things to Do in Kauai, Hawaii

 As you swim at Tunnels Beach, keep your eye out for green sea turtles and even the rare Hawaiian monk seal.
 Snorkelers can swim relaxed thanks to the beach’s lifeguards, who will keep a keen eye on the swimming conditions.
 Tunnels Beach has an inner reef for newbies and a brilliant outer reef, home to sea cliffs but stronger currents.

-Those who stay onshore can admire the monstrous peaks to the west, soft white sand, and calming water.
+Those who stay onshore can admire the monstrous peaks to the west, the soft white sand, and the calming water.

 Secret Falls